-Act III: The Conspiracy Is Uncovered
+4. Act III: The Conspiracy Is Uncovered

 It was not long before the authorities' review of the proposed transaction took a back seat to more pressing antitrust issues.
 As the Division reviewed the documents supplied by the merging parties, it uncovered evidence of anticompetitive practices between Chicken of the Sea and its competitors.
-On July 23, 2015, while the merger was still pending-and just before Thai Union was expected to publish a stock offering to fund the transaction-news broke that the Division had issued subpoenas focused on more than the competitive implications of the transaction: an investigation of potential criminal collusion in the packaged seafood industry, including by the parties to the proposed deal.34 In response to the news, Thai Union announced that it was postponing the planned share offering intended to raise money to finance the deal, pending further details on the Division's investigation.
-The writing was on the wall, and in December Thai Union announced that it had formally abandoned its acquisition of Bumble Bee.35
+On July 23, 2015, while the merger was still pending - and just before Thai Union was expected to publish a stock offering to fund the transaction - news broke that the Division had issued subpoenas focused on more than the competitive implications of the transaction: an investigation of potential criminal collusion in the packaged seafood industry, including by the parties to the proposed deal.
+In response to the news, Thai Union announced that it was postponing the planned share offering intended to raise money to finance the deal, pending further details on the Division's investigation.
+The writing was on the wall, and in December Thai Union announced that it had formally abandoned its acquisition of Bumble Bee.

 Unfortunately, the break-up of the deal was just the beginning of the tuna saga.
-Soon after the Division's investigation into Chicken of the Sea came to light, media reports revealed that Bumble Bee and StarKist had also received subpoenas relating to the Division's antitrust investigation.36
+Soon after the Division's investigation into Chicken of the Sea came to light, media reports revealed that Bumble Bee and StarKist had also received subpoenas relating to the Division's antitrust investigation.

 The news of the Division's investigation led almost immediately to a panoply of civil class action lawsuits against the three companies by consumers seeking damages under state and federal antitrust and consumer protection laws.
-Olean Wholesale Grocery was the first to file its class action against the tuna companies, submitting a complaint on August 3, 2015 on behalf of a purported class of consumers who had purchased packaged seafood directly from at least one of the defendants.37
+Olean Wholesale Grocery was the first to file its class action against the tuna companies, submitting a complaint on August 3, 2015 on behalf of a purported class of consumers who had purchased packaged seafood directly from at least one of the defendants.
+Other wholesalers of tuna soon followed with class suits of their own, including PITCO Foods and Affiliated Foods (both of which sought to represent the same purported class as Olean).
+Certain major wholesalers "opted out" of these class actions and filed their own individual lawsuits, the most notable of which was Wal-Mart, which according to its complaint bought and resold at least a quarter of all prepackaged tuna purchased in the United States